History of Pickleball: How Did Pickleball Get Its Name?

 Like pickleball founders Bill, Joel, and Barney, you can set up a court in your backyard where your family and friends can compete and create endless fun memories.
 Moreover, pickleball is an excellent way to stay in shape and sharpen your mind and reflexes.

 Whether you need nets, poles, paddles, or court lighting equipment, Dominator has it all.
-Contact us today to learn more or find an installer near you.
+Elevate your game with Dominator’s cutting-edge pickleball products.